(ENGLISH VERSION BELOW)

 Austria, and Italy.
 As a harpsichordist and conductor from the keyboard, she has been

-involved in many baroque opera and oratorio productions, including Handel's Rodrigo and
+involved in many baroque opera and oratorio as well as cross over productions, including Handel's Rodrigo and

 document her musical output.